coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 SLI recording rules are defined in the service performance parameters files that follow the [`/app-sre/performance-parameters-1.yml`](/schemas/app-sre/performance-parameters-1.yml) schema.
 In this document we're going to see the different sections of that schema and how they are used to generate the different rules.
 It is important to know that if your service has multiple components and/or multiple namespace, you should create separate performance parameter files per component and per namespace.

-To make things easier to follow, we will go through the performance parameters of the `yak-shaver` component of the `yolo` service running in a certain namespace of one of the `app-sre`clusters.
-That component has a `read` and a `write` handler for which we will define different SLOs.
+To make things easier to follow, we will go through the performance parameters of the `yak-shaver` component of the `yolo` service running in a certain namespace of one of the `app-sre` clusters.
+That component has a `read` API and a `write` API for which we will define different SLOs.

 This document is not a substitute for the schema.
 Please read it to understand which of the fields of the examples are mandatory and how to go beyond the example proposed with the additional fields described in the performance parameters schema.